turt2live/matrix-dimension/README.md

 1. Copy `config/default.yaml` to `config/development.yaml` and make any edits
 2. Run Dimension with `NODE_ENV=development node app.js`
 3. Run the web app with `npm run dev`

+# Common Problems / Setup Questions

+Dimension uses unstable and undocumented parts of Riot and can sometimes be a bit difficult to set up.
+If you're running into issues, check the solutions below.
+If you're still having issues, come by [#dimension:t2bot.io](https://matrix.to/#/#dimension:t2bot.io) and we can help you out.

+## "Could not contact integrations server"

+1. **Check that federation is enabled and working on your homeserver.** Even in a private, or non-federated environment, the federation API still needs to be accessible.
+If federation is a major concern, limit the servers that can use the API by IP or install Dimension on the same server as your homeserver, only exposing federation to localhost.
+2. **Check your SRV records.** If you are using SRV records to point to your federation port, make sure that the hostname and port are correct, and that HTTPS is listening on that port.
+Dimension will use the first record it sees and will only communicate over HTTPS.
+3. **Log out of Riot and log back in.** When switching from the default integrations manager (Scalar) to Dimension the authentication tokens can change.
+Logging out and back in will reset this token, allowing Dimension to work.
+More advanced users can delete the "mx_scalar_token" localstorage key.

+## Turning off matrix.org/Scalar dependency

+To completely disconnect Dimension from using the matrix.org bots and bridges, remove the `vector` upstream from your config.
+This will force anything using the upstream (matrix.org bots and bridges) to not load.